The Spires, Barnet: Mall Wayfinding Design

 Client: Hunter REIM

-Sector: Retail, Shopping Centre
+Sector: Shopping Centres

 As part of a wider refurbishment programme, The Velvet Principle updated the wayfinding in this town centre shopping centre, to align with a new contemporary design and announce the arrival of new tenant brands.